 Title page (unblinded version)

-Please present the abstract as an overview of your article (up to 250 words), giving a summary of the contents and major themes.
-(Note that this will ultimately be used by search engines, and it will form part of the meta-data that will be seen first by people searching your article.)
+Please present the abstract as an overview of your article (up to 300 words), giving a summary of the contents and major themes.
+(Note that this will ultimately be used by search engines, and it will form part of the metadata that will be seen first by people searching your article.)

 The Acknowledgements page should mention everyone whose contribution to the work you wish to recognise.

 The bibliography should contain all the sources cited in the text.

 - Consent from all authors for publication and their contributions

 - Clearly declare any possible conflicts of interest, including but not limited to financial and non-financial competing interests.
 Where there are no conflicts of interests or competing interests, authors must clearly declare this under the same heading.
 For further information, please refer to the journal’s Editorial Policy.